petrenko-alex/petrenko-alex/README.md

 We develop sites using Bitrix framework.
 I mostly work on the development and support of online shops for small and medium-sized businesses.
 Also projects not related to e-commerce.
-Sometimes [I write articles] (https://www.intervolga.ru/blog/?authorID=61160), work on modules and internal company projects.
+Sometimes [I write articles](https://www.intervolga.ru/blog/?authorID=61160), work on modules and internal company projects.
 As of 2020 I took part in the development of over 15 projects.
-Some of them are in my [portfolio] (https://www.intervolga.ru/people/aleksandr_p/) on the company's website.
+Some of them are in my [portfolio](https://www.intervolga.ru/people/aleksandr_p/) on the company's website.
 </details>